Why Use Timber in Ceiling in Design

 In fact, there’s a whole host of benefits that come with timber, particularly timber ceilings, that many people don’t realise.

-A timber ceiling is an incredibly versatile material.
-It can revolutionise any space, from industrial buildings to country homes.
+A timber ceiling is an incredibly versatile material that can revolutionise any space, from industrial buildings to country homes.

 Timber Ceiling Basics